-Overall, the Bayesian evidence analysis demonstrates that while the quintom model provides a significantly better fit to the data in terms of $\chi^2_{\rm min}$, achieving improvements of $\Delta \chi^2 = -9.07$ for Set 1 and $\Delta \chi^2 = -17.81$ for Set 2, the current data do not yield decisive Bayesian support over the $\Lambda$CDM paradigm.
-For the datasets including supernova observations, the Bayes factor provides only weak to positive evidence ($1 < |\ln B_{Q \Lambda}| < 3$) for the quintom model, while for Set 3, the evidence actually shifts to favor $\Lambda$CDM.
-This outcome is characteristic of extended dark energy models with additional dynamical degrees of freedom, where the Bayesian evidence penalizes increased model complexity despite the improved fits.
+These findings indicate that although the dynamical models achieve a better fit to the data evidenced by the reductions in the minimum chi-square values ($\Delta \chi_{\rm min}^{2} = -9.07$ for Set~1, $\Delta \chi_{\rm min}^{2} = -17.81$ for Set~2 and $\Delta \chi_{\rm min}^{2} = -6.02$ for Set~3 in the quintom scenario)—their expanded parameter space weakens their statistical advantage in a Bayesian framework.
+In other words, despite the improved $\chi_{\rm min}^{2}$, the present datasets do not provide decisive Bayesian evidence in favor of the quintom model over $\Lambda$CDM.
+This outcome is characteristic of extended dark energy models with additional dynamical degrees of freedom, where the gain in goodness of fit is counterbalanced by the Bayesian penalty for increased model complexity.